Iron Fist season 1: Critical response

 The review aggregator website Rotten Tomatoes reported a 20% approval rating with an average rating of 4.20/10 based on 85 reviews.
 The website's critical consensus reads, "Despite some promising moments, Iron Fist is weighed down by an absence of momentum and originality."
-Metacritic, which uses a weighted average, assigned a score of 37 out of 100 based on reviews from 21 critics, indicating "generally unfavorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 37 out of 100 based on reviews from 21 critics, indicating "generally unfavorable" reviews.

 Reviewing the first six episodes of the season, Daniel Fienberg of The Hollywood Reporter found Iron Fist to be the "first big misstep" for Marvel and Netflix, lacking the "street-level authenticity" that their previous series had.
 Fienberg felt Jones was unable to elevate the material, instead coming across as "a spoiled frat boy".
 He said the season lacked basic character archetypes such as "a worthy adversary to our hero", comic relief, or a "voice of wise authority".
 Variety's Maureen Ryan gave a negative review for the first two episodes, calling them "ferociously boring" and "inessential".
 After criticizing the pacing, action, general characterization, production design, cinematography, and dialogue, Ryan suggested that Henwick should have been the star of the season instead of Jones.

 Rob Sheffield of Rolling Stone criticized Jones' performance, calling him "totally devoid of charisma, more cub than lone wolf."
 He also felt the character was missing humor and inner turmoil, and said Rand's "mystic Zen quotes go over like a Wayne's World set-up minus the punch line."
 Allison Keene of Collider awarded the season 3 stars out of 5 after seeing the first six episodes.
 She said the season had a good cast and great origin story, but had a "glacial pace" and choppy editing.
 She did find Jones charming, but agreed with Fienberg that the season was lacking a villain, and felt that Temple was "shoe-horned" into the season.
-In his review for Screen Crush, Kevin Fitzpatrick stated, "Iron Fist needed to be so much weirder than it actually is, akin to how Doctor Strange (2016) essentially re-told the Iron Man (2008) story with enough out-there visuals and eccentric supporting characters to paper over any shortcomings.
+In his review for ScreenCrush, Kevin Fitzpatrick stated, "Iron Fist needed to be so much weirder than it actually is, akin to how Doctor Strange (2016) essentially re-told the Iron Man (2008) story with enough out-there visuals and eccentric supporting characters to paper over any shortcomings.
 Iron Fist starts to show signs of life in its sixth episode... but the slog in getting there is too great an ask, especially when the vast majority of the principal characters [are so] underdeveloped."
 Fitzpatrick felt that Colleen Wing was the better of the supporting characters, and praised Henwick's performance.